GunioRobot/gitzone/README.txt

 - edit the settings in gitzone.conf

-- create a directory for each user in $zone_dir and chown it to the user, this will contain a clone of the user's repository, the zone files here should be included in named.conf.
+- create a directory for each user in $zone_dir and it them to the user, this will contain a clone of the user's repository, the zone files here should be included in named.conf.
   # cd $zone_dir
   # mkdir $user
   # chown $user:$group $user

+- edit named.conf
-- edit named.conf and set directory in options to $zone_dir, this is needed to make relative file names work in $INCLUDE: options {
+  - set directory in options to $zone_dir, this is needed to make relative file names work in $INCLUDE: options {
       directory "/var/named";
       // ...
     }

+  - put user zone configuration in a separate file for each user and include them: include "/etc/bind/users/user1.conf";
+    include "/etc/bind/users/user2.conf";
+    include "/etc/bind/users/user3.conf";

 3 Usage
 ~~~~~~~~